-- (a) Investments held through a diversified non-sector mutual fund or unit investment trust. - (b) An employee's interest in any System retirement and/or thrift plan. - (c) Short-term federal government securities (maturity of one year or less) and US Savings Bonds. - 2.
-The OGE regulations also provide additional exemptions relating to financial interests: - (a) In certain employee benefit plans. - (b) In publicly traded securities, municipal securities, sector mutual funds, and long-term federal government securities where the aggregate fair market value of the securities owned by the employee and his or her spouse and any minor child is below a certain amount. - (c) Of certain tax-exempt organizations whose interests are imputed to the employee because of his or her association with the organization. - (d) Of an employee's general partner.
+- (a) investments held through a diversified non-sector mutual fund or unit investment trust; - (b) an employee's interest in any System retirement and/or thrift plan; and, - (c) short-term federal government securities (maturity of one year or less) and U.S. Savings Bonds.

+2. The OGE regulations also provide additional exemptions relating to financial interests:

+- (a) in certain employee benefit plans; - (b) in publicly traded securities, municipal securities, sector mutual funds, and long-term federal government securities where the aggregate fair market value of the securities owned by the employee and the employee's spouse and any minor child is below a certain amount; - (c) of certain tax-exempt organizations whose interests are imputed to the employee because of the employee's association with the organization; and - (d) of an employee's general partner.

 The OGE regulations also provide for exemptions in addition to those summarized in this Section.
 The primary exemptions for the various financial interests, which are set forth in Part II of Appendix A, are complex.
-An employee who has such an interest or to whom such an interest is imputed from a family member or other related person should carefully read Part II of Appendix A to see whether his or her participation in a particular matter affecting the interest is allowable.
+An employee who has such an interest or to whom such an interest is imputed from a family member or other related person should carefully read Part II of Appendix A to see whether the employee's participation in a particular matter affecting the interest is allowable.

 G. Individual Waiver.
-An employee who would otherwise be disqualified may participate in a particular matter if he or she receives a written waiver prior to participating in the matter.
+An employee who would otherwise be disqualified may participate in a particular matter if the employee receives a written waiver prior to participating in the matter.
 If you want to request a waiver, you should consult the Bank's Ethics Officer.